Development and renovation of the Vaalimaa border crossing

 The ENI CBC (European Neighbourhood Instrument, Cross Border Cooperation) grant funding agreement relating to the development of the Vaalimaa border crossing point was signed between the Managing Authority of the South-East Finland - Russia CBC programme and FTIA on 1 May 2019.

-The budget for the development project is EUR 5.60 million, of which the grant covers EUR 4.48 million.
-The FTIA's share of the project is EUR 1.28 million, for which we will receive a subsidy amounting to EUR 1.03 million.
+The budget for the development project was EUR 5.60 million, of which the grant covered EUR 4.48 million.
+The FTIA's share of the project was EUR 1.28 million, for which we received a subsidy amounting to EUR 1.03 million.

 Objectives of the project

-The development project for the Vaalimaa border crossing point will make changes in the lane arrangements for road traffic to improve the flow of traffic.
-The development of control systems will improve the working conditions of the border control staff.
-These arrangements will slightly increase the capacity of the border crossing point, making it sufficient long into the future.
+In the development project for the Vaalimaa border crossing point, changes were made in the lane arrangements for road traffic in order to improve the flow of traffic.
+The development of control systems improved the working conditions of the border control staff.
+These arrangements increased slightly the capacity of the border crossing point, making it sufficient long into the future.

-The partners in the project are the FTIA, the ELY Centre for South-East Finland, the Finnish Border Guard, Customs, Senate Properties and ITMF Oy.
+The partners in the project were the FTIA, the ELY Centre for South-East Finland, the Finnish Border Guard, Customs, Senate Properties and Fintraffic Oy.

 Progress of project